project-everest/vale/README.md

     ```brew install scons nuget mono```
 Note that the mono package includes F\#.

+Once these tools are installed, follow the instructions below to verify and build the artifacts.

+# Verifying and Running Code

-Once these tools are installed, running SCons in the top-level directory will build the Vale tool and build and verify all the sources in the [src](./src) directory:
+Running SCons in the top-level `vale` directory will build the Vale tool and build and verify all the sources in the [src](./src) directory:
-* To build all sources in the [src](./src) directory:
+* To verify all sources in the [src](./src) directory:
   * ```scons --FSTAR-MY-VERSION```
 * To build the AES-GCM assembly language and test executable:
   * On Windows, set the `PLATFORM` environment variable to `X64`